 Insulate Your Home

 As mentioned earlier, a large portion of our energy expenses come during the extreme seasons of summer and winter, and Insulation4US explains this.
-Properly insulating your home can be a great way to cut down on energy cost, and in turn becoming more energy efficient.
+Having insulation services occasionally can be a great way to cut down on energy cost, and in turn becoming more energy efficient.
 Have a professional check your insulation to make sure it is sufficient.
 Also, make sure your doors and windows are properly caulked to prevent air leaks.
 Further improvements can be made when replacing old windows with new, multi-paned, tinted windows for maximum energy efficiency.
 As for the doors, simple weather stripping can be placed in leakage areas for proper sealing.

 Use Compact Fluorescent Light Bulbs

 As your light bulbs throughout your home inevitably go bad, it is advised that you replace them with compact fluorescent light bulbs.
 CFLs use significantly less energy than the traditional incandescent bulbs that you may be currently using.
 Although they’re more expensive, compact fluorescent bulbs can last up to 10 times longer than their incandescent counterparts, resulting in considerable savings for you in the long run.
 This is definitely one of the easiest and most cost effective ways you can improve your home to become more energy efficient.